March - October 2024

 Pregnant Figure IV.
 Pregnant Figure 4.
 Brass and sleeve colors.
 From the pregnant series “After death comes life” 3D scanned copy of Maria's body 5 months before full-scale invasion.
 Materials: polyester resin paint with brass metal additives.

 Its brass-like surface was produced through a long and laborious process: layer upon layer of paint mixed with metallic powder, pearlescent pigments, and varnish.
 Despite its golden appearance, the figure is not gilded; real gold leaf became nearly inaccessible in Ukraine after the invasion, or prohibitively expensive.
-The artist rejected cheaper substitutes - such as “petal,” a foil-like imitation - because they lacked the sacred materiality she envisioned.
-Maria still considers this sculpture unfinished: upon its return to Ukraine, she intends to gild it with real gold leaf - the same material used to cover church domes.
+The artist rejected cheaper substitutes – such as potal, a foil-like imitation – because they lacked the sacred materiality she envisioned.
+Maria still considers this sculpture unfinished: upon its return to Ukraine, she intends to gild it with real gold leaf – the same material used to cover church domes.

-Maria imagined this figure ultimately standing upon a pedestal of intertwined snakes - molded forms of skin, bones, scales.
+Maria imagined this figure ultimately standing upon a pedestal of intertwined snakes – molded forms of skin, bones, and scales.
 The snake, a symbol of betrayal, danger, and death, is also a symbol of feminine wisdom, rebirth, and cyclical renewal.
 Her choice is rooted in childhood memory: as a small child in Kerch, she wandered into the ruins of an ancient monastery and stepped directly into a nest of newly hatched snakes.
-The memory of near-fatal danger, of innocence confronting threat, formed a lifelong phobia, and a subconscious mythology that now resurfaces in her sculptures.
+The memory of near-fatal danger, of innocence confronting threat, formed a lifelong phobia and a subconscious mythology that now resurfaces in her sculptures.

 The snake imagery, the brass color, the open eyes, and the unfinished gilding are all connected to the state of pregnancy during war: heightened vulnerability, the sense of being watched by danger, the impossibility of protecting the unborn from a world already broken.
-The artist describes the work as “culminating”, but not complete - a sculpture suspended between fear and resilience.
+The artist describes the work as “culminating,” but not complete – a sculpture suspended between fear and resilience.